Sharjah floods: Volunteers wear PPE gear to prevent infections from sewage-tainted waters

 In response to urgent demands, the Rainsupport WhatsApp Group has also procured nearly 430 PPE kits for volunteers in the past two days.
 "Some smaller volunteer groups have requested for PPE kits from us and we are hoping to keep aside a few for them," stated a group member.

 In Ajman, the Samantha Kerala Sunni Students Federation (SKSSF) has urgently sought 75 PPE units.
-"We have reports of many volunteers falling sick after spending over six hours in these conditions without protection," the federation stated.
+"We have reports of many volunteers falling sick after spending hours without protection," the federation stated.

 Since yesterday, trucks have been seen draining foul-smelling sewage-contaminated waters, tinged dark olive green, from affected areas in Sharjah such as Jamal Abdul Nasser Street, Al Wahda, and sections of Al Majaz.
 Despite these efforts, the situation remains grim.
 WhatsApp support groups are full with pleas for help from families who have fallen ill.

-"We are a family of 10 members, including kids, and everyone is falling ill with symptoms such as high fever, vomiting, diarrhoea, rashes, and foot wounds turning blue," wrote one individual in the group.
+"We are a family of 10 members, including kids, and everyone is falling ill with symptoms such as high fever, vomiting and diarrhoea," wrote one individual in the group.

 In response to the health crisis, several doctors and clinics have intensified their efforts, offering free medical aid, consultations, and advice to those affected.